 Both your co-workers and your clients will be more inclined to listen to you and act on what you have to say if they like and trust you.
 According to The Washington Post, it only takes a single social interaction with someone for them to determine whether or not they trust that person.
 That’s right, it doesn’t take much!
 If people can look at your professional image (and reputation) as credible, they’ll be far more likely to actually listen to what you have to say.
 If you build good relationships, people will naturally want to hear from you over others in both personal and professional situations.
 You might even find yourself in a role where speaking is a major part of your job responsibilities, but don’t forget about written communication!

 Having a network is important in business.
 Getting to know new people can open doors for opportunities that might not otherwise exist.
 Networking can also lead to valuable information and contacts if you’re already looking for a job or trying to start your own business.
 A strong network doesn’t just give you access to different opportunities; it’s also a sign of prestige, which means people may want to work with you.
 When networking, make sure that your goal is honest and clear—don’t pretend you’re interested in someone’s life story just because they happen to be in an industry that interests you.
 Get right down to brass tacks: Are there any resources or connections they have that could help further your career?
-How could they help you build your own network?
+How could they help you build your network?

 The primary objective of business communication is to share information.
 Whether you’re presenting a report to senior leadership or answering questions from customers, sharing information is what your business relies on to function.
 Making sure that it’s communicated clearly and in a way that’s easily digestible for your team or customers is essential.
 Without clear communication, businesses fail.
 It can be as simple as ensuring that everyone knows where to be and when, but it might also mean creating an effective presentation for a client pitch meeting.
 At its core, communicating effectively means making sure that your words and actions align with your goals and objectives for any given situation.

-There are a number of reasons why you might have to give a presentation in your role.
+There are several reasons why you might have to give a presentation in your role.
 In some cases, you may simply be presenting new ideas to your colleagues and peers; in others, it could be a status update or project report.
 When preparing for any kind of presentation, there’s an important goal that you need to keep in mind: achieve clarity.
-Whether it’s stakeholders, clients or employees, no one wants to spend hours watching bullet points slide by on a screen.
+Whether it’s stakeholders, clients, or employees, no one wants to spend hours watching bullet points slide on a screen.
 Your objective is simple, you want to communicate as effectively as possible so that your audience can get something valuable out of what you’re showing them and leave with an actionable item.
 Clear communication means clear objectives and success is just around the corner!

 Business communication is a core part of any business.
 Whether you’re just starting up or you’ve been around for decades, your ability to communicate internally and externally will make all the difference in both long-term growth and short-term needs.
-Make sure your objectives of communication are clear—both for yourself and everyone else.
+Make sure your objectives of communication are clear both for yourself and everyone else.
 And make sure that every single person on your team knows how to communicate effectively with those around them (internal or external).
 You can’t expect results without solid communication strategies, so pay attention to how well your team communicates.
 Your next successful business will begin there!